Justia Lawyer Rating

 The Virginia justice system considers numerous factors when determining whether someone intended to distribute marijuana.
 Some of these factors include:

-• The quantity of the marijuana possessed;
+• The quantity of the marijuana possessed

-• Drug-dealing paraphernalia, scales, empty packaging, ledger notebooks documenting transactions;
+• Drug-dealing paraphernalia, scales, empty packaging, ledger notebooks documenting transactions

-• Large amounts of cash, especially small bills;
+• Large amounts of cash, especially small bills

-• Expert testimony, and
+• Expert testimony

-• How the marijuana was packaged.
+• How the marijuana was packaged

 Of course, every situation is different, which is why you need the advice of a Fairfax criminal defense attorney to help you fight your distribution charges.

-Penalties for Virginia Marijuana Offenses in Virginia
+Penalties For Virginia Marijuana Offenses In Virginia

-Virginia Code § 18.2-248.1 makes selling, distributing, or gifting of marijuana illegal.
+Virginia Code § 18.2-248.1 makes selling, distributing or gifting of marijuana illegal.
 Distributing marijuana may be either a misdemeanor offense or a felony offense.
 Below is a list of the possible punishments.
 The penalty you face after a conviction depends on the amount of marijuana you possessed.

 Distributing ½ an ounce or less of marijuana is a Class 1 misdemeanor.
 The punishment for a Class 1 misdemeanor conviction carries: